 Theoretically p_o and p_e are functions of all the parameters of the model.
-However, we report no qualitatively significant link between any of the parameters and these probabilities but for p_1^i , the probability of having satisfactory information.
-In our simulations we exhibit a positive link between p_1^i and p_o and $1 - p_e$.
+However, we report no qualitatively significant link between any of the parameters and these probabilities but for p_1^i , the probability of having satisfactory information.1 In our simulations we exhibit a positive link

+1 Large values of p_2 (above 0.25) can lock the system in the heterogeneous state; however, as p_2 is essentially the probability that an agent changes paradigm for no market reason, we consider 0.25 large enough to be discarded as a value inconsistent with our proposed framework.
+We find that in small systems (small N) having the quantity nl being between p_1^i and p_o and $1 - p_e$.
 In Figure 2 we plotted p_o and $1 - p_e$ as functions of p_1^i and N. We observe that for all N the probabilities are qualitatively similar, but that they increase with p_1^i , the probability of possessing satisfying information.